ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: ATLAS100 sample definition

 There are therefore no background contaminants in the spectroscopically classified sample.
 We demonstrate in Section~\ref{sec:hostSeparation} that the offset distribution of the unclassified transients is comparable to the classified subsample.
 It is possible that despite our careful vetting, a small number of the unclassified subsample are background contaminants within the 50\,kpc association radius of foreground $z \leq 0.025$ galaxies, and where the true host galaxy is too faint to be detected in archival images (see Section~\ref{sec:hostSeparation}).
-Of the 60 transients that were rejected as likely background contaminants, we would expect no more than a few to have been mis-identified and actually are real $z \leq 0.025$ transients.
+Of the 60 transients that were rejected as likely background contaminants, we would expect no more than a few of these to have been misidentified and actually be transients lying within $z \leq 0.025$, based on both the high degree of spectroscopic completeness of local galaxy catalogues within $100-150$\,Mpc \citep{2018ApJ...860...22K}, and the unlikely combination of a faint transient occurring within a faint, $\leq 100$\,Mpc galaxy.